rafaelpcustodio/gps-truck-frontend/README.md

 docker-compose up

-This command will build the image from Dockerfileof this project.
+This command will build the image from Dockerfile of this project.
 ```

 3 - Testing locally